External Communications Policy

 - Will explain whether time will be allowed to correct minor issues within a specified period of time, with confirmation that the labour provider has done so, but that such matters will still be reported

 - Will not make a decision on whether the licence is to continue unchanged, or be revoked, or have additional licence conditions added (this is a matter for a formal decision by the GLAA licensing team)

 - Will be responsible to advise on progress after completion of the report up to its submission to the licensing section, if there is to be any delay

 - Will advise the PA when they have sufficient information to submit the report, if further correspondence after the inspection was necessary to clarify any point, or in relation to documentation that was agreed to be provided.

-- Will not discuss the potential outcome of an inspection with a labour user, or anyone other than the nominated representatives of the licence holder (any such questions should be addressed directly to the GLA Head office)
+- Will not discuss the potential outcome of an inspection with a labour user, or anyone other than the nominated representatives of the licence holder (any such questions should be addressed directly to the GLAA Head office)

 Further information is available in GLA Brief 26

 4.6 When the inspection is submitted to the licensing section, they will advise the labour provider that they have ownership of the report and if there is likely to be a delay in issuing a decision after receipt of the inspection report by licensing.
 From that point, any questions regarding the progress of the report should be addressed to the licensing section at: firstname.lastname@example.org.

 4.7 When the inspection is submitted to the licensing section, an active check notification will be triggered when a decision is made.
 However, the information of a completed inspection report may be added to the GLAA’s inspection list on its website, before this, at the monthly update.
 A labour user, or anyone who has registered an active check interest in a particular labour provider, will receive a notification that an inspection has occurred.